singuerinc/www/_posts/2016-02-15-b-reel-b-reel.md

 The front end features a fully responsive bootstrap 12-grid layout and a custom Marionette/Backbone application to make smooth transitions and interactions on each page.

-I was also one of the core contributors of the B-REEL Javascript Framework, an innersource project that this website makes use of it.
+I was also one of the core contributors of the B-REEL Javascript Framework, an innersource project which b-reel.com makes use of it.